-- 11.1.1 The exhaust gas pipes shall, as a rule, be laid to the open decks. - 11.1.2 Where the exhaust gas pipes are laid through the shell plating in the vicinity of load waterline or below it, provision shall be made for arrangements precluding the possibility of sea water entering the engine. - 11.1.3 In oil tankers, oil recovery tankers, supply vessels, ships adapted for the carriage of explosive and fire hazardous cargoes and on ships servicing or towing the above-mentioned ships, the uptakes of boilers, exhaust pipes of main and auxiliary engines, incinerators shall be fitted with spark arresters of the construction approved by the Register. - 11.1.4 The exhaust gas pipes shall be laid at a distance not less than 450 mm from the fuel oil tanks. - 11.1.5 Each main engine shall have an individual exhaust gas pipe.
+- 11.1.3 In oil tankers, oil recovery tankers, supply vessels, ships adapted for the carriage of explosive and fire hazardous cargoes and on ships servicing or towing the above-mentioned ships, the uptakes of boilers, exhaust pipes of main and auxiliary engines, incinerators shall be fitted with spark arresters of the construction complying with 8.6, Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships. - 11.1.4 The exhaust gas pipes shall be laid at a distance not less than 450 mm from the fuel oil tanks. - 11.1.5 Each main engine shall have an individual exhaust gas pipe.